1792 New York gubernatorial election: Results

 The question was referred to United States Senators Rufus King and Aaron Burr for arbitration.
-King said all votes ought to be canvassed, while Burr said that only the ballots from Clinton County ought to be allowed.
+King, a Federalist, said all votes ought to be canvassed, while Burr said that only the ballots from Clinton County ought to be allowed.
 In Otsego, Jay had a majority of about four hundred and, if the votes in all three counties were counted, would have won the election notwithstanding the small majorities for Clinton in Tioga and Clinton.

 Instead, a majority of the canvass committee (Gelston, Tillotson, Smith, Graham, Van Cortlandt, McCarty, Havens) decided to reject the ballots from all three counties and declared George Clinton duly elected governor by a majority of 108 votes.
 The minority (Jones, Roosevelt, Gansevoort, Sands) protested in writing.
 Jones, a Republican, crossed party lines to join the Federalist minority.